copleykj/meteor-shower/README.md

 * avg - calculates the average of specified fields.
 * join - concatenates the values of the specified fields.
 Takes optional separator argument.
 * arraySet - creates new array of values of the specified fields.
 * objectSet - creates new object of key:value pairs of specified fields.
+Takes an optional argument.
+When set to true it removes the fields from the formData object.

 **fields** - This is a list of fields with each key being the name of a form field and the value being an object telling Mesosphere about that field.
 See next chapter.